The Dresden Files characters: Nicodemus Archleone

 Often his powers seem not to be shape-shifting, as is the norm among the fallen, but his shadow is alive and has substance.
 Whispering can be heard from it and it is assumed the shadow is actually Anduriel acting independently of himself; like all his order, however, he possesses super human strength and a great deal of magical knowledge.
-One of the more terrifying possessions he holds is the rope Judas Iscariot used to hang himself with after the crucifixion.
-While wearing the slender rope as a tie, Nicodemus is invulnerable to attack even by Denarian standards, utterly immune to all methods of death except strangulation with the rope itself.
+He possesses the noose with which Judas Iscariot hanged himself after betraying Jesus Christ, and habitually wears it as a necktie.
+It renders Nicodemus totally invulnerable to any attack, except by strangulation with the noose itself.
 In Death Masks, Harry's realization of this allows him to survive, and in Small Favor Harry chokes him into unconsciousness and continues to hold on, intending to kill Nicodemus, but is interrupted by Deirdre before he can be sure of success.
 Harry then throws him over the side of a boat and into a lake, where he is swiftly retrieved by his daughter.

 Nicodemus' major combat ability is his leadership skills, ability to understand human motivation, and the fact he has had centuries to master all forms of human combat.
 While not the greatest of human combatants alive, he is surpassed by very few human beings, is kept in top physical shape by his coin, and has millennia of experience in mind games, as well as being completely unscrupulous in his tactics and methods.
 Shiro of the Knights of the Cross was one of the very rare members of the Order that could actually best him with a sword, and he beats Karrin Murphy in barehanded combat handily.
 He proved capable of hurling his blade with pinpoint accuracy across a couple dozen yards of space, and is as willing to shoot a man in the middle of a sword duel as exchange blows.

 Nicodemus returns to play a major part in Skin Game, where he puts together a team to steal the Holy Grail from Hades's treasure vault.
 Though Nicodemus is ultimately successful in claiming the Grail, he was required to kill his own daughter, Deirdre, the act of which pains him greatly and drives him furious to the point of insanity when Harry Dresden taunts him with the fact.